The Chinese Immersion Curriculum

 Immersion education is a proven method of language learning that exposes children to the “target language” (Chinese) in an intensive fashion.
 Benefits include:

-- Mimics the way in which young children acquire their native language.
+- Mimics the way in which children acquire their native language

-- Produces high levels of proficiency including daily/social language and academic language.
+- Produces high levels of proficiency including both social and academic language

-Unlike Romance and Germanic languages, Chinese has sonic qualities, vocabulary, and grammatical structures that are very different from English.
+Chinese is significantly different from English in various respects, including its unique tonal aspects, grammatical structures, and character-based writing system.
 This makes it stimulating and exciting to young learners, who quickly adapt to their new language environment.

 More practically, Chinese is the second-most spoken language on earth.
 It is the native language of nearly one-fifth of the world’s population.
 China also has a very large cultural diaspora, with Chinese speakers living in many countries around the world, including the United States.